remonlawendi/Vanilla-JS-Daily-Practice-/README.md

 # Vanilla-JS-Daily-Practice-
-This Repository includes Daily Projects and Practice of Vanilla JavaScript
+This Repository includes Daily Projects and Practice of Vanilla JavaScript.